 To add a column, click the one you want to add by using the three pane selector.

 You can drag the column to the required position in the list.
 The attribute name (the column label) is displayed as editable text so you can change it if required.
 Click Refresh results to add the column.

 To reorder the columns, drag and drop them as required.

 To filter multiple results in a column

 Filtering operates per row rather than on the individual results in that row.
-Therefore, when you filter on a column that contains multiple results, all results are still displayed per row.
+This means when you filter on a column which contains multiple results, all results are still displayed per row.
 However, each row contains the item that you filtered on.

 For example, when you add a column containing the name of a software instance running on a host, each row contains a list of software instances running on that host.
 Filtering on a software instance results in all rows containing that software instance being displayed, even though that software instance is part of a list.
 The following screenshots show a Software Instance column which contains multiple software instances per host.